polistat/content-2022/races/governor/OR.md

 ## About Oregon
-Oregon is located in the Northwest, with a population of four million.
-Around half of the population of Oregon lives in the Portland metropolitan area.
-Oregon typically leans Democratic.
+Oregon is a state on the West Coast of the US that historically leans Democratic.
+The state is mainly split up into two geographically separate poltiical areas: the liberal cities in Willamette Valley vs the rest of the state which is conservative.
+Since most of the population is concentrated in the metropolitan areas, the state has liberal laws which allow assistive suicide, medical use of maurijuana, and strict environmental protections.

 ---